Dry grassland

+Dry grassland is a habitat type that can be found across the world and has one of the most diverse plant communities in the world for its size.

+Characteristics

 The key characteristic of dry grasslands is that they have low-growing plants, causing the area to be quite open.
 They also have a mottled structure, which leads to a biome with sunny or semi-shaded areas.
-On top of that, their soil is relatively dry and nutrient-poor.
-There are, however, types of grasslands with a higher humus and nutrient content.
+It has soil is relatively dry and nutrient-poor, with some types of grasslands with a higher humus and nutrient content.
 The soil of these areas overlie acid rocks or deposits such as sands and gravels.
 Dry grasslands belong to different zones such as: the natural zonal or azonal/extrazonal vegetation and the semi-natural vegetation.
 Overall, there are 13 classes that fall under dry grasslands.